noni93/Task-Manager/design.md

 approved, so the team can start working on that task.
 Finally, these all we have so far for our system design.

-Check the resources folder for class diagrams:
+Check the resources folder for class diagrams (NOT FINAL ONES, WE ARE STILL BRAINSTORMING SOME RELATIONSHIPS AND CLASSES):
 UserClassDiagram.png
 TaskClassDiagram.png
 Algorithms and Data Structures